gilmerperez/moonstar-esthetics/SpecificationSheet.md

 ### ❓ Missing / To Be Determined

+- Make hover effect appear only on computer screens, not on mobile
 - Get a good font
 - Make Information Page Google Maps API to look like the Setmore one
 - English, Spanish, and Portugese Translation